Research

 Abstract

-This paper considers a general class of relaxations of the unconfoundedness assumption.
-This class includes several prominent approaches as special cases, including that of Rosenbaum (1987) and the related marginal sensitivity model of Tan (2006).
+This paper defines a general class of relaxations of the unconfoundedness assumption.
+This class includes several previous approaches as special cases, including the marginal sensitivity model of Tan (2006).
 This class therefore allows us to precisely compare and contrast these previously disparate relaxations.
 We use this class to derive a variety of new identification results which can be used to assess sensitivity to unconfoundedness.
-This includes identification results which have been previously unknown even in the special cases.
+In particular, the prior literature focuses on average parameters, like the average treatment effect (ATE).
+We move beyond averages by providing sharp bounds for a large class of parameters, including both the quantile treatment effect (QTE) and the distribution of treatment effects (DTE), results which were previously unknown even for the marginal sensitivity model.